Walkthrough

 - Cloudflare Workers

-Each Expert runs in its own sandboxed environment.
+Each expert runs in its own sandboxed environment.
 See Going to Production for the Docker setup pattern.
 Detailed guides for other providers are coming soon.

-Runtime Embedding (@perstack/runtime)
+Runtime embedding (@perstack/runtime)

-Section titled “Runtime Embedding (@perstack/runtime)”For tighter integration, embed the runtime directly in your TypeScript/JavaScript application:
+Section titled “Runtime embedding (@perstack/runtime)”For tighter integration, embed the runtime directly in your TypeScript/JavaScript application:

 import { run } from "@perstack/runtime"

-const checkpoint = await run({ setting: { model: "claude-sonnet-4-5-20250929", providerConfig: { providerName: "anthropic" }, expertKey: "fitness-assistant", input: { text: "Start today's session" }, },})You can also listen for events during execution:
+const checkpoint = await run({ setting: { providerConfig: { providerName: "fireworks" }, expertKey: "my-expert", input: { text: "Start today's session" }, },})You can also listen for events during execution:

 import { run } from "@perstack/runtime"

-const checkpoint = await run({ setting: { model: "claude-sonnet-4-5-20250929", providerConfig: { providerName: "anthropic" }, expertKey: "fitness-assistant", input: { text: "Start today's session" }, }, eventListener: (event) => { console.log(event.type, event) },})The CLI is for prototyping.
+const checkpoint = await run({ setting: { providerConfig: { providerName: "fireworks" }, expertKey: "my-expert", input: { text: "Start today's session" }, }, eventListener: (event) => { console.log(event.type, event) },})The CLI is for prototyping.
 The runtime API is for production.
 Both use the same perstack.toml.

-What’s Next
+What’s next

-Section titled “What’s Next”Build more:
+Section titled “What’s next”Build more:

-perstack.tomlguide - Skills — MCP integration patterns
+- Skills — MCP tool integration and skill configuration

-- Taming Prompt Sprawl — break monolithic prompts into collaborating Experts
+- Taming Prompt Sprawl — break monolithic prompts into collaborating experts

 Understand the architecture: